 - communicate via the radio chips up to a quarter of a mile in all directions.
 This distance is much farther than current driver assist sensors in today’s vehicles.
 These systems often only work for vehicles that a driver can physically see.

 Ideally, this technology will give drivers more time to react to the actions of large trucks and other vehicles sharing the road.
-Large trucks in particular have difficulty stopping or reacting as quickly as their smaller vehicular counterparts.
+Large trucks in particular have difficulty stopping or reacting as quickly as their smaller vehicular counterparts which can result in tragic truck accidents.
 This inability to stop or take evasive measures in a quick manner is a frequent contributor to accidents involving large trucks.
 Improving driver awareness of the other motorists on the road can help avoid collisions before they occur.

 What to Do If You Need Help Now

 While this new technology is promising, it will not begin to reduce the number of accidents until a majority of vehicles sharing our roadways come equipped with it.
 Clearly, this will take some time.
 If you were already involved in an accident involving a large truck, unfortunately, it is too late for vehicle-to-vehicle technology to help keep you safe from injury.
 It is important to act quickly after a crash and take the proper steps to protect your legal rights.
-To learn more, we encourage you to check out our free guide, Don’t Wreck Your Injury Claim!
-10 Rules of the Road to Win Your Accident Case in Missouri & Kansas.
+You should speak with an experienced truck accident attorney as soon as possible.
+You can contact us online or call us directly at 816.471.5111 to schedule your free consultation.